beakerbrowser/beakerbrowser.com/_docs/tutorials/host-outside-of-beaker.md

 From the README:

-> A Web server for Dat and HTTPS.
+> A Web server for Dat and HTTPS:
 > - Serve sites over Dat at dat://{subdomain}.{yourdomain.com}.
 > - Rehost those sites over https://{subdomain}.{yourdomain.com}.
 > - Get TLS certs automatically with Let's Encrypt.
 > - (Optionally) Auto-redirect from https -> dat.
 > - Metrics dashboard

 Using DatHTTPD should be very simple for an experienced admin.
-Create a host your Dats with Beaker, or some other Dat application.
+Host your Dats with Beaker, or some other Dat application.
 Then, on your server, create a config file at `~/.dathttpd.yml`.

 <figcaption class="code">~/.dathttpd.yml</figcaption>
 ```yml